 - Implement other strategies for raising student academic achievement.

-Title I Policy Committee of Practitioners Title I, under the Every Student Succeeds Act, requires that the Office of Educational Equity & Support establish a Committee of Practitioners.
+Title I Policy Committee of Practitioners Title I, under the Every Student Succeeds Act, requires that the Office of Educational Improvement & Support establish a Committee of Practitioners.
 The Title I law is very specific in outlining membership representation for the Committee of Practitioners.
 The Committee of Practitioners must include:

 - Representatives from local educational agencies as a majority of its members